Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Patients exsanguinating from abdominal, pelvic, or junctional lower extremity bleeding may be candidates for REBOA.
 Such patients are identified by penetrating mechanism of injury to abdomen or pelvis, blast or blunt mechanism with positive FAST or suspected pelvic fracture, or massive proximal lower extremity trauma with signs of impending cardiovascular collapse.

-A decision algorithm for Resuscitative Aortic Occlusion (RAO) is found in Appendix A. If RAO is performed, concurrent hemostatic resuscitation and closed chest cardiac massage should continue while the procedure is performed.51 If RAO is not performed, resuscitative efforts should cease unless there is a compelling reason to consider a non-traumatic arrest.
+A decision algorithm for (RAO) is found in Appendix A. If RAO is performed, concurrent hemostatic resuscitation and closed chest cardiac massage must continue while the procedure is performed.50 If RAO is not performed, resuscitative efforts should cease unless there is a compelling reason to consider a non-traumatic arrest.

 REBOA can be considered in 6 sequential steps: